How to Negotiate Salary for Your First Job

 When considering a position, don’t forget that job offers are about more than just salary.
 Look at the entire package, including all benefits, time off, retirement account contributions, etc. Sometimes, a job may have so many advantageous things attached it’s worth accepting a lower starting salary than you anticipated, as long as your paycheck will still cover your budget.

-Similarly, if this job is one that offers tremendous room for growth and the ability to acquire a specific skill-set plus valuable experience, it may be worthwhile to accept it as a stepping stone for a more lucrative position in the future.
+Similarly, if this job offers tremendous room for growth and the ability to acquire a specific skill set plus valuable experience, it may be worthwhile to accept it as a stepping stone for a more lucrative position in the future.

 Role-play in advance

-When negotiating salary, it’s important to find that sweet spot between insecurity and arrogance.
-It can be super-helpful to practice negotiating in advance by role-playing with a friend.
+When negotiating salary, it is important to find the sweet spot between insecurity and arrogance.
+It can be super helpful to practice negotiating in advance by role-playing with a friend.

 Remember not to sell yourself short.
-You’ve worked hard to acquire the skills and experience you have today, and you deserve to earn your true worth.
+You’ve worked hard to acquire the skills and experience you have today and deserve to earn your true worth.
 Best of luck with your new job!

 Related posts